subzerocloud/subzero-starter-kit/README.md

 SUBZERO_APPLICATION_ID
 ```

-While the deploy action is written for subzero.cloud (`DEPLOY_TARGET: subzerocloud`) it can easely be adapted for other deploy targets that run the subzero stack
+While the deploy action is written for subzero.cloud (`DEPLOY_TARGET: subzerocloud`) it can easily be adapted for other deploy targets that run the subzero stack

 ## Contributing